cyberbotics/webots/docs/guide/robotis-op2.md

 - `rightHandSlot`: Extends the robot with new nodes in the right hand slot.

+#### RobotisOp2Hinge2 Variant

+A variant of this [PROTO](../reference/proto.md) where the joints of the ankles, hips and neck have been modeled using [Hinge2Joint](../reference/hinge2joint.md) instead of [HingeJoint](../reference/hingejoint.md) nodes is also available.

+This variant is more computationally efficient while still modeling the robot with great accuracy.

+> **File location**: "WEBOTS\_HOME/projects/robots/robotis/darwin-op/protos/RobotisOp2Hinge2.proto"

 ### Simulated Devices

 The simulation model is mounted with the following sensors and actuators: